leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 ### API Integration

-We’ve touched on integration of grocery delivery software quite a bit.
+We’ve touched on the integration of grocery delivery software quite a bit.
 But what does that look like exactly?

-Specifically, delivery management software has to have API integration.
+Specifically, delivery management software has to have **API integration**.

 API stands for application programming interface.
 Experts define it as:

-_API integration is a connection between two or more applications, via their APIs, that lets those systems exchange data between each other._
+> _API integration is a connection between two or more applications, via their APIs, that lets those systems exchange data between each other._

 Source: [**apifriends.com**](https://apifriends.com/api-management/whats-api-integration/)